qingfengxia/cpp_numeric_cast/proposal_numeric_cast.md

 }
 ```

-`std::make_signed` used in meta programming.
+`std::make_signed` used in meta programming, but not relevant here.
 https://stackoverflow.com/questions/13150449/efficient-unsigned-to-signed-cast-avoiding-implementation-defined-behavior

-2. to throw runtime exception for arithmetic type conversion underflow/overflow  in critical scenario.
+2. to throw runtime exception for arithmetic type conversion underflow/overflow  in critical scenarios.

 ```cpp
 // there is a compiler warning "overflow" for constant assignment